xyzhengg/Wordle-Project/README.md

 7. After winning or losing, ot play again, there will be a "play again" button flashing

 ## Optional Functionality
-5. Could be fun if they win, make fireworks go off in the background (only if time allows)
+1. Could be fun if they win, make fireworks go off in the background (only if time allows)
-6. Add sound on button presses etc?
+2. Add sound on button presses etc?
-7. Be able to do language adaptations and select what language to use e.g. german, french, latin, italian, dutch e.g. american vs british spelling
+3. Be able to do language adaptations and select what language to use e.g. german, french, latin, italian, dutch e.g. american vs british spelling
-8. Could also make it allow more or less guesses!
+4. Could also make it allow more or less guesses!
+5. Maybe a point system?

 ## Keeping Track of Things
 1. If win, tell em they won, and can have another go